U.S. Marine Corps photo by Sgt Bobby Yarbrough) (This image was manipulated using filters.)

 If you are transitioning into federal service, NO!
 Let the federal government match further contributions you make to the TSP and watch your money grow twice as fast.

-But if you want your money all in one pot, so to speak, cashing out and rolling over your TSP to a new IRA is the way to go.
+But if you want your money all in one pot, so to speak, a thrift savings plan withdrawal is the way to go.
+Cash out and roll your TSP money over to a new IRA.

 Besides, with a 20-year pension possibility, service members can be fairly complacent about retirement.
-But transitioning means that your retirement savings are no longer the alternate plan – they’re the primary plan.
-Putting some thought into retirement plans is one of the best investments you can make.
+But transitioning out of the military means that your TSP retirement savings are no longer the alternate plan – they’re the primary plan.
+Putting some thought into alternative retirement plans is one of the best investments you can make.

 Another Way to Save

-We’re not a financial advisor and this should not be considered financial advice, but if you talk to a financial advisor, they’ll tell you that diversifying is the best thing you can do for your investment portfolio.
+We’re not a financial advisor and this should not be considered financial advice, but any good advisor will tell you that diversifying is the best thing you can do for your investment portfolio.
 Your TSP and employment retirement plans are great ways to start.
 Another way to diversify while supporting veterans is investing in their small businesses through Veteran Business Bonds1.

 When you open a Veteran Business Bonds account at StreetShares, your money is put to work supporting and funding veteran-owned small businesses right away.
 And all it takes is $25.
 You can invest up to $100,000 and start earning 5% interest immediately, which is higher than many retirement accounts.
 As an investor, you can withdraw at any time prior to the maturity date2.
 For a limited time, we’ll give you up to $1,000 on your investment.
 Learn more here.